wp-plugins/lnk-juice-tracking/readme.txt

 == Changelog ==

+= 1.2.1 =
+* The tracking code is now added to the footer instead of the header

 = 1.2 =
 * Added two new features, detailed statistics and the possibility to deactivate subdomain conversion
-* Added caching to reduce the number of database questions.
+* Added caching to reduce the number of database questions
 * Italian language is now broken, english and swedish is still good

 = 1.1 =